Queen of Savings

 Make financially smart decisions

 Most restaurants fail because of poor financial choices.
 Whenever possible, save money.
 Go local for your kitchen appliances and furniture with companies like Olum’s, and go with used furniture when you can.
 Avoid high rent.
 Have money ready for the first 16 months.
 Promote effectively.
 And, choose the right location.
 Location could be everything–your restaurant has to match your clientele.
+If you make the right financial decisions from the start then your business is more likely to stand the test of time and last a long time.
+If you don’t have the money to hand to start your business right away then you may need to apply for a business loan.
+Make sure you are aware of the small print and requirements of loans, some ask that you sign up and have life insurance for loans.
+This is so there is some collateral in place if the worst was to happen before you have paid off the loan.

 Please your clientele